Azure/autorest.typescript/test/integration/generated/customUrlPaging/README.md

-# CustomUrlPagingClient library for JavaScript
+# CustomUrlPaging client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for CustomUrlPagingClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for CustomUrlPaging client.

 Test Infrastructure for AutoRest